numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 **Key Concepts:**

 - The Determinant:
-    - A way to measure how much the transformation stretches or squishes things
-    - By measuring the factor by which the area of a given region increases or decreases (all areas are scaled uniformly)
+    - A way to measure how much the transformation stretches or squishes things, by measuring the factor by which the area of a given region increases or decreases (all areas are scaled uniformly)
-    - The area of te unit square formed by the basis vectors is 1x1; if it increases to 2x3, the new area is 6
+    - The area of the unit square formed by the basis vectors is 1x1; if it increases to 2x3, the new area is 6
     - In this case, the linear transformation has scaled the area by 6
     - This scaling factor by which a linear transformation changes any area is called the determinant
     - Some transformations leave the area unchanged, like the shear that transforms a 1x1 square into a 1x1 parallelogram